hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 --set data.persistence.storageClass=elasticsearch-data \
 --set data.persistence.size=5Gi`{{execute}}

-ElasticsSearch will start in a few minutes and you can observe its progress. **Be patient, as it takes time for ElasticSearch to initialize, even with this smaller configuration.**

-`watch kubectl get deployments,pods,services --namespace=logs`{{execute}}

-Once complete, the 3 Pods will move to the _running_ state.
-Soon the Deployment status will move to the _available (1)_ state.
-Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.
+ElasticsSearch is starting and will become available in a few minutes.
+In the meantime, move onto the next installation step.